mriekkin/pathfinder/doc/Implementation_document.md

 ### Results for a single scenario

-We would like to describe running time as a function of path length.
 The problem sets categorize problems into larger buckets.
 Given the optimal solution length, the bucket for a path of length L is floor(L/4).
+Reporting results in buckets reduces the variance and makes it easier to compare similar problems across maps.
 Each bucket on each map contains at most 10 problems.
+[1]

+We would like to describe running time as a function of path length.
 To describe running time across similar problem instances we use the median running time averaged across buckets.
-We average (within each bucket) across all problem instances in the same problem set.
+We average (within each bucket) across problem instances in the same scenario.
 This gives us the average running time for each bucket.
 In other words, we get the average running time as a function of path length.

 Running time is described first in absolute terms (milliseconds), and then mostly in relative terms (speedup).
 The speedup factor is the ratio of two running times.
 It is the relative improvement to the time taken to solve a given problem.
 A speedup factor of 2.0 implies that the running time is twice as fast, that is the problem can be solved in half the time.